tmpim/r.lua/README.md

 # r.lua
-A powerful HTTP callback library made for ComputerCraft Lua using Jua
+A powerful HTTP callback library made for ComputerCraft Lua using Jua.